peterkhe1999/CheatSheet/OSDA/README.md

 ### Suspicious Logins

 Search for Logon events (Event ID **4624**) occurring over the course of 2 days where it is expected that no users will be logged in (such as a weekend).

-LogonType 10 indicates a RemoteInteractive logon (the use of Remote Desktop services to access the Windows machine, using the Remote Desktop Protocol (RDP))
+**LogonType** 10 indicates a RemoteInteractive logon (the use of Remote Desktop services to access the Windows machine, using the RDP)

 ```pwsh
 Get-WinEvent -FilterHashTable @{LogName='Security'; StartTime="4/23/2024 19:00:00"; EndTime="4/26/2024 07:00:00"; ID=4624 } | Where-Object { $_.properties[8].value -eq 10 } | Format-List